Electric HTTP API (1.1.14)

 The offset in the shape stream.
 This is like a cursor that specifies the position in the shape log to request data from.

 When making an initial request to sync a shape from scratch, you must set the offset to -1.
-Then, when continuing to sync data, you should set the offset to the last offset you have already recieved, to continue syncing new data from that position in the stream.
+Then, when continuing to sync data, you should set the offset to the last offset you have already received, to continue syncing new data from that position in the stream.

 live